morgosus/morgosus.github.io/_posts/programming/2020-10-22-python-not-the-snake.md

 ---
-layout: post
 title:              "Python (Not the Snake)"
 date:               2020-10-22 23:56:48 +0200

 categories:         programming
+tags:               Python

-thumbnail: "/assets/thm/programming.jpg?v=1.0.0"
+thumbnail:          programming-1

-thumbnail-alt: "Programming"
-featured: false
+meta:
-author: Martin Toms
+  author:           morgosus

-published: true
+  genre:            Programming

+layout: post
 ---
 Hiss there!
 Let's take a look at one of my favorite languages, which, admittedly, I don't use much lately.
 It's still neat.
 This will be, as usually, a very short article.
 I'll mention just the basics, just enough for a person to get to know the language.
 After installing Python, you may use it to interpret your code, for example in Linux: `file.py`.